interledger-deprecated/ilp-plugin-human/README.md

 It has a `send` method, which will emit an `outgoing_transfer` event, and it has a `receiveAmount` method which emits `incoming_transfer`.

-If `ilp-plugin-human` is set as the optimistic plugin for `ilp-plugin-virtual`, then the `send` and `receiveAmount` methods can be used to manually adjust the trustline's balance.

-For example, if someone is the 'nerd' on a trustline, and the 'noob' wishes to raise their balance using cash, then they can use `ilp-plugin-human` to manually adjust the balance.
-The noob gives the nerd some cash, and the nerd uses some UI wrapped around `ilp-plugin-human` to emit `incoming_transfer` for the amount of cash received.
-This will then update the trustline balance.
+The plugin can be used in this way to test out any component which listens on incoming transfers, and can be used as a settlement mechanism in cases where an API doesn't exist.
+For example, you could manually use an instance of plugin human to emit `incoming_transfer` whenever someone gives you cash.
+To make this easier, plugin human provides a web interface for creating incoming transfers.
+The UI is enabled if the `port` variable is set in the config.

 To instantiate an instance of `ilp-plugin-human`: